 For example, in this city, you don’t have to work too hard to find a good stack of food.
 Vito’s sandwiches are reliable and comforting.
 Meat & Co.’s are complex and gourmet.
-Fryborg’s are sinful.
+Fryborg’s are fairly sinful.
 At Book Trader Cafe (1140 Chapel Street), where used books are sold and food is served, enjoy a stack among the stacks.
-Rummage through the shelves in search of a copy of East of Eden, then order the “Feast of Eden,” a big lentil/quinoa patty served with a thick slice of tomato and fresh greens on chewy ciabatta, smeared with a mustardy sauce that pops (pictured third above).
+Rummage through the shelves, then order the half-misnamed “veggie burger,” a big lentil/quinoa patty served with a slice of tomato and leafy greens on chewy ciabatta, smeared with a French dressing-like sauce that pops.

-At 900 Chapel, the weight stacks of the machines at New Haven Fitness (pictured fifth above), downtown’s only full public-facing gym, can help you work off that hunk of ciabatta, and at the mouth of the Quinnipiac River, a new stack at the New Haven Harbor power plant (1 Waterfront St) is helping you breathe a little easier.
-That stack handles emissions from three state-of-the-art, clean “peaking” turbines, engaged during periods of high power usage—like this severe cold spell we’ve been having—to cushion an overtaxed grid.
+At 900 Chapel, the weight stacks of the machines at Elm City YMCA, downtown’s only full public-facing gym, can help you work off that hunk of ciabatta, and at the mouth of the Quinnipiac River, a stack at the New Haven Harbor power plant (1 Waterfront St) is helping you breathe a little easier.
+That stack handles emissions from three state-of-the-art, clean “peaking” turbines, engaged during periods of high power usage—like, perhaps, this sudden cold spell we’re having—to cushion an overtaxed grid.

-Yale has power plants, too, but they’re part of their own grid, supplying university facilities only.
-Some 90 years ago, the dark brick stacks of its Central Power Plant (120 Tower Pkwy, pictured first above), located right next to Grove Street Cemetery, sent old-timey coal emissions into the ether.
-Today Central uses natural gas to produce “electricity, steam heat, and chilled water” for the campus.
-Fifteen minutes away, at South Frontage Road and College Street, the Sterling Power Plant’s dueling pairs of stacks—one gleaming metal, the other a fiery matte brick—provide a strong jolt to the Yale medical campus’s skyline, standing out amid smaller vents emerging from nearby rooftops (pictured fourth, above).
+Yale has power plants, too, but they’re part of their own grid, supplying university facilities.
+Some 90 years ago, the dark brick stacks of its Central Power Plant (120 Tower Pkwy), located right next to Grove Street Cemetery, sent old-timey coal emissions into the ether.
+Today Central uses natural gas to produce “electricity, steam heat, and chilled water” for the campus, also deploying “co-generation” tech to “[recapture] the lost heat during electricity generation.”
+A 15-minute walk away, at South Frontage Road and College Street, Sterling Power Plant’s tall stacks help provide a strong jolt to the Yale medical campus’s skyline, standing out amid smaller vents emerging from nearby rooftops.

-But the university’s most impressive stacks are probably in the Beinecke Rare Book and Manuscript Library (121 Wall St).
-The delicate documents there, including a large collection dating from before the year 1500, are understandably cloistered; would-be researchers must submit specific research requests in advance just to have a chance of examining any of the one-of-a-kind tomes.
+But the university’s most impressive stacks are probably in the Beinecke Rare Book & Manuscript Library (121 Wall St).
+The delicate documents there, including a large collection dating from before the year 1500, are understandably cloistered; would-be researchers should submit research requests in advance.
 Still, any of us is free to walk around inside the large open space, where you can’t miss the illuminated, glass-encased, six-story mega-stack of shelved rarities rising up the center.

-The shelves at the main Ives branch of the New Haven Free Public Library (133 Elm St) stack up in their own right, stocked with a large, expectedly more modern collection.
+The shelves at the Ives Main Library (133 Elm St) stack up in their own right, with a large, expectedly more contemporary collection.
 Expectedly more accessible, too: simply walk in and start thumbing to your heart’s content.
 To attain a library card, and consequently the right to take books and movies out of the building with you, offer proof of local residence and complete a short application.

 On well-worn concert stages around town, amplifier stacks are their own form of currency.
-A Marshall rig, like one seen last night at Toad’s Place (300 York St), suggests a need for speed and a craving for crunch.
+A Marshall rig, like ones often seen at Toad’s Place (300 York St), suggests a need for speed and a craving for crunch.
 A Fender rig projects a softer, more classic edge.
 An Orange stack, meanwhile, indicates an individualistic streak.
 All command respect in their own ways and, if nothing else, give roadies something to talk about.

-Finally we come to some of New Haven’s most important stacks: its multi-level parking garages (like the Crown Street Garage, pictured second above).
+Finally we come to some of New Haven’s most important stacks: its multi-level parking garages (like the Crown Street Garage).
 We all know they’re a vital alternative to, and overflow for, limited street parking.
-But they also offer some of New Haven’s best views of itself, if you’re willing to huff-and-puff your way up to the top levels.
+But they also offer some of New Haven’s best views of itself, if you’re willing to huff-and-puff your way to the top levels.